Ayms/bitcoin-wallets/README.md

 We don't think that it's necessarily a good idea to trust a software, even open source, to choose the main seed for you knowing that all of your keys depend on it and are generated from this master seed (which is typically a 32 bytes sequence)

 This implementation is mainly following the bitcoin core wallet format but lets you decide for the seed, you can reuse the information generated for other wallets, you can select from the addresses generated which ones you will use and break the tree dependencies

-## Conversion

-Given the increasing number of forks that are occurring this module allows non expert users to easily match addresses from their original wallet to a bitcoin fork address (Bitcoin Cash, Bitcoin Gold, etc), so you don't need to regenerate one wallet for each fork

 ## Can we trust BIP32?